 THE FINAL STRAW

-This week, the challenge is about axing two pointless little things from our lives that do way more harm than good.
+This challenge is about axing two pointless little things from our lives that do way more harm than good.

 1. Disposable drinking straws